What is Operating Cash Flow?

 Guidelines on Preparation of Cash Flow Statement

-As with the other financial statements like Balance Sheet and Profit & Loss Account, guidelines on the preparation of cash flow statements are governed by Generally Accepted Accounting Principles (GAAP) and IFRS.
+As with the other financial statements like Balance Sheet and Profit & Loss Account, guidelines on preparing cash flow statements are governed by Generally Accepted Accounting Principles (GAAP) and IFRS.
 These guidelines provide how a company should prepare and report its cash flow statements and how it manages cash.
 These guidelines are uniform in nature across various industries and countries.
-And thus, statements made as per the guidelines provide its user’s consistency in understanding and comparing them.
+And thus, statements made as per the guidelines provide its users consistency in understanding and comparing them.